A man walking across a field with his dog

 Maintain your mental health

-Every day, people with FCS have to navigate the challenges of living with a disorder that requires a lifestyle different from their family and friends.
+Every day, people with FCS have to navigate the challenges of living with a disorder that requires a lifestyle different from that of their family and friends.
 The severely restrictive diet alone may make social situations awkward, uncomfortable, and lonely, resulting in withdrawal.
 And, dealing with the symptoms of FCS may also have an impact on your emotional and mental health.

 Talking to a social worker or mental health professional may support your emotional well-being.